 - 4. Approve procurement by ComEd, Ameren Illinois, and MidAmerican of capacity, network transmission service and ancillary services from their respective RTO. - 5.
-Approve a fall capacity procurement for Ameren Illinois. - 6.
+Approve a Fall 2017 capacity procurement for Ameren Illinois. - 6.
 Approve pro-rata curtailment of ComEd and/or Ameren Illinois' 2010 long-term power purchase agreements for renewable energy in the unlikely event that the updated March 2017 load forecast indicates that such a curtailment is necessary.
-This forecast will form the basis for pro-rata curtailment of long term renewable contracts assuming consensus is reached among the parties identified in Item 2 above.
+This forecast will form the basis for pro-rata curtailment of long term renewable contracts assuming consensus is reached among the parties identified in Item 3 above.
 Otherwise, the July 2016 forecast will form the basis for curtailment. - 7.
 Approve a Spring 2017 procurement of RECs using the renewable resources budget for the prompt delivery year to allow the utilities to meet their RPS requirements other than for distributed generation for Ameren Illinois and ComEd.
 The volume for the procurement will be determined based upon the "Remaining Target" quantities resulting from the utilities' March, 2017 load forecasts and limited to the funds available according to the utilities' updated renewable resource budgets. - 8.
-Approve a Spring or early summer 2017 procurement of distributed generation RECs using already collected hourly ACP funds for Ameren Illinois and ComEd minus the total dollar value of each utility's distributed generation REC contracts awarded through the Fall 2015 and Summer 2016 procurements and any hourly ACP funds committed to the purchase of curtailed RECs stemming from the 2010 long-term power purchase agreements. - 9.
+Approve two procurements of distributed generation RECs using the Renewable Resources Budget for MidAmerican, and using already collected hourly ACP funds for Ameren Illinois and ComEd, minus the total dollar value committed from prior distributed generation REC contracts.
+For Ameren Illinois and ComEd, the budget will also reflect any hourly ACP funds committed to the purchase of curtailed RECs stemming from the 2010 long-term power purchase agreements. - 9.
 Approve specific consensus items from the 2016 energy efficiency stakeholder workshops related to the implementation of Section 16-111.5B of the PUA that are set forth in Section 9.3. - 10.
 Approve the Section 16-111.5B incremental energy efficiency programs identified in Chapter 9.